DIR Return Create A Forum - Home

 was fifty years ago.
 It can happen very quickly.

-Many people in the United States fall through the social safety
+> Many people in the United States fall through the social

-net.
-In the structurally weak mining region of the Appalachians,
+safety net.
+In the structurally weak mining region of the

-it has become almost normal for people to go shopping with food
+Appalachians, it has become almost normal for people to go

-Angeles that relief organizations have started to build small
+people in Los Angeles that relief organizations have started to

-wooden huts to provide them with a roof over their heads.
-The
+build small wooden huts to provide them with a roof over their

-number of homeless children has also risen dramatically,
+heads.
+The number of homeless children has also risen

-reaching 1.5 million, three times more than during the Great
+dramatically, reaching 1.5 million, three times more than during

-Depression the 1930s.
-A documentary about the fate of the poor
+the Great Depression the 1930s.
+A documentary about the fate of

 HTML https://www.youtube.com/watch?v=JHDkALRz5Rk